You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

+For use-cases, you can add our code snippets.
 For example, you might need to hide individual items and entire product categories or restrict visibility based on user roles.
-While it might seem complicated, it’s absolutely possible to do so without any plugins, and these native approaches will give you precise control over your inventory display while maintaining optimal site performance.
+While it might seem complicated, it’s absolutely possible to do so without any plugins.

 Let’s explore how you can leverage WooCommerce’s core functionality to create a more tailored shopping experience for your customers.